Teplitsa/tst-yandex-feed/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Yandex.News Feed by Teplitsa - is the plugin for WordPress that allows you to convert your site materials  into Yandex.News format.
+Yandex.News Feed by Teplitsa - allows you to convert your site materials into Yandex News format with turbo pages support.

 The goal of the plugin is to simplify the integration of any WordPress-powered website with Yandex.News.